emilianoyoung/ai/_posts/_archive/2019-12-04-aws-ramps-up-sagemaker-tools-at-reinvent.md

 ---
 category: news
 title: "AWS ramps up SageMaker tools at Re:Invent"
 excerpt: "CEO Andy Jassy announced a barrage of new machine learning capabilities for AWS SageMaker during his Re:Invent keynote on Tuesday.
-SageMaker is Amazon's big machine learning hub that aims to remove most of the heavy lifting for developers and let them use ML more expansively.
-Launched in 2017, there have been numerous features and capabilities ..."
+SageMaker is Amazon's big machine learning hub that aims to remove most of the heavy lifting for developers and let them use ..."
-publishedDateTime: 2019-12-04T09:38:00Z
+publishedDateTime: 2019-12-04T09:36:00Z
 sourceUrl: https://www.cloudpro.co.uk/collaboration/workflow/8329/aws-ramps-up-sagemaker-tools-at-reinvent
 type: article
 quality: 54